 - 1. Programs regularly engage in program reviews and use their current self-study information to verify program performance on these program review standards.
-Guideline: - a) Describe how the program used this current program review process and its feedback information to assess how well the program meets the standards. - Programs analyze these data and synthesize them collectively to understand their current meaning, to monitor trends over time, inform their action planning and to develop a listing of program review findings.
+Guideline: - a) Describe how the program used this current program review process and its program evaluation information to assess how well the program meets the standards. - Programs analyze these data and synthesize them collectively to understand their current meaning, to monitor trends over time, to inform their action planning, and to develop a listing of program review findings.
+Guideline:

-- a) Provide a summary of how the program has analyzed and synthesized the information from its current program review to shape either one or more of its actions plans or shape its section on program review findings (III.iii.D.1). - 3.
+- a) Provide a summary of how the program has analyzed and synthesized the information from its current program review to shape either one or more of its actions plans and develop its section on program review findings (III.iii.D.1). - 3.
 Programs present and communicate these data among themselves and with stakeholders.

-Guideline: - a) Describe the process through which the program communicates the feedback from this current academic program review to the program faculty/staff and to its various stakeholder groups.. - b) Provide at least one example supporting the process.
+a) Describe the process through which the program will communicate the feedback from this current academic program review to the program faculty/staff and to its various stakeholder groups.